Snoman002/Engine-Tune-Repository-TunerPro-EFIlive-TunerCat/General Motors/P59_ECMs/Software/12579405_Operating_System/readme.txt

-This section of the repo is for the XXXXXXXX OSID
+This section of the repo is for the 12579405 OSID

 New bin files for the OSID can be added by copying an existing folder and editing the pertinent details.